Velocityofpie/Chaudr/README.md

 # Running

 On \*nix systems (Linux and Mac OS), you can run the program with `./chaudr`.
 This will start the server on the port `8080`, but you can control that by passing a flag to the program.
 If you want to run another port, for example `7070`, you can run `./chaudr -addr :7070`.
 Note that you must put a `:` before the port number.
 Navigate to [localhost:8080](http://localhost:8080)

+# Issues

+If you are a Window's user, you will most likely have issues running `go build`.
+There is an issue with a library we used (a sqlite library).
+However, if you have docker installed and docker experience, you can run the app using `docker build . -t chaudr` and `docker run -p 8080:8080 chaudr`